akshayj1324/Dashboard-Movie-Industry/README.md

 ### The Goal of the project was as follows
 * Define a research/business goal and describe the research/business queries related to the goal.
+    * What was the financial performance of movies from 1980 to 2020?
+    * How was quality of movies produced by top 5 companies over the last four decades?
+    * How the popularity of the genre has progressed over the period of 40 years?
+    * Which are the emerging countries in movie production besides the United States?
 * Identify the dataset for the research.
-* Explore the dataset and the visualization techniques.
-* Create an interactive and exploratory dashboard.

     **Data Source:** This dataset was created by Daniel Grijalva and focuses on movies produced from 1980 to 2020.
 The dataset was scraped from IMDB using Python.
 You can download dataset from [Kaggle](https://www.kaggle.com/datasets/danielgrijalvas/movies)
+* Create an interactive and exploratory dashboard.
     **For the pdf export of the final dashboard please refer to [Dashboard](/Dashboard.pdf)**

 **For crops of individual visualization please refer to [Images](/Data/Images/)**